jeffhowarth/cartographic-modeling/src/problems/terrain-problems.md

 ```

-Now write a script that produces the layers shown in the app below.
+Now write a script that produces the layers shown in the app above.

-If you would like a template, then [here is a workflow][terrain01].
+If you would like a template, then [here is a workflow][terrain02].

 [usda]: https://www.nrcs.usda.gov/sites/default/files/2022-10/Basic_Soils_AK_Curriculm%20-%20UPDATED.pdf

 [terrain01]: ../workflows/terrain-workflows.md#shaded-relief
+[terrain02]: ../workflows/terrain-workflows.md#classified-slope-map